jejacks0n/protosite/README.md

 - `yarn link`
 - `yarn link "@legwork/vue-protosite"`

-Next, you'll want a user to connect with, so run the seeds.
+Next, you'll want a database and a user to connect with, so run the seeds.
 This will give you an admin@legworkstudio.com / password user and login and some default page data.

+- `bundle install`
+- `yarn install`
 - `rails app:db:reset`

+Create a symlink for node modules

+- `cd spec/dummy && ln -s ../../node_modules`

 You can start the server with foreman (or whatever you want to do, but this works nice).